dylanfesta/HawkesSimulator.jl/docs/src/exp_1and2D.md

 ```

 ## Simulation
-The length of the simulation is expressed as a total number of spikes
+The length of the simulation is measured by the total number of spikes
 here called `n_spikes`.
 The function `clear_trains!(...)` is used to store older spikes as history and
-let them be ignored by the kernels
+let them be ignored by the kernels.

 ```@example exp_1and2D
 function run_simulation!(netw,nspikes)